The Killer (2024 film): Plot

-Zee is a professional hit woman living in Paris who is regularly employed by Finn, an Irishman working for crime lord Jules Gobert, to eliminate Gobert's rivals in the drug business.
-Her violent lifestyle has left her with few things to enjoy, including the friendship of an old high-class tailor named Tessier, who provides her with disguises for her jobs, keeping a goldfish, and solving crossword puzzles.
-In the underworld, she has become infamous as the Queen of the Dead.
+Zee is a professional hitwoman living in Paris who is regularly employed by Finn, an Irishman working for crime lord Jules Gobert, to eliminate Gobert's rivals in the drug business.
+Her violent lifestyle has left her with few things to enjoy, including the friendship of an old tailor named Tessier, who provides her with disguises, keeping a goldfish, and solving crossword puzzles.
+In the underworld, she is infamous as the Queen of the Dead.

-Finn contracts Zee to kill the members of a drug gang from Marseille partying in a local nightclub where a young American singer named Jenn Clark is performing.
-At about the same time, a police inspector named Sey and his partner Jax try to arrest Jenn's drug-dealing boyfriend "Coco", but Coco escapes, injures Jax and takes a hostage, forcing Sey to kill him.
-At the time of his death, Coco was listening to a demo recording of one of Jenn's songs, leading Sey onto Jenn's trail.
-In spite of the gangsters receiving texts that Coco has been killed, Zee eliminates them all, but in the carnage Jenn hits the back of her head in a fall, causing her to go blind.
-Although obliged to kill all present, Zee spares Jenn as an uninvolved "civilian".
-Upon learning this, Finn sends her to the hospital Jenn is kept in to finish the job.
+Finn contracts Zee to kill a drug gang from Marseille partying in a local nightclub where an American singer named Jenn Clark is performing.
+At the same time, police inspector Sey and his partner Jax try to arrest Jenn's drug-dealing boyfriend "Coco", but Coco escapes, injures Jax and takes a hostage, forcing Sey to kill him.
+At his death, Coco was listening to a demo of one of Jenn's songs, leading Sey onto Jenn's trail.
+In spite of the gangsters receiving texts that Coco has been killed, Zee eliminates them all, but Jenn hits her head in a fall, causing her to go blind.
+Although obliged to kill all present, Zee spares Jenn as an uninvolved civilian.
+Finn then sends her to the hospital where Jenn is staying to finish the job.

-Posing as a vice-consul from the US embassy, Zee gains access to Jenn's room but again spares her.
-Just then Sey enters to take Jenn's statement about the nightclub murders, but due to her traumatic shock, Jenn remembers little.
-Sey becomes suspicious of Zee.
+Posing as a vice-consul from the US embassy, Zee gains access to Jenn's room.
+Before Jenn can be killed by the IV drip Zee has poisoned, Sey enters to take her statement, but due to traumatic shock, Jenn remembers little.
+Zee pretends to accidentally knock over the IV before it can kill Jenn in front of Sey, raising Sey's suspicions.

-Sey connects Gobert to a recent theft of a large load of heroin from Arabian prince Majeb Bin Faheem, who is dealing with Gobert.
-However, his investigations are stymied by his superiors, who fear its impact on their careers, especially since some of the gangsters involved in both crimes were dirty cops working for Gobert.
-Additionally, it is revealed that Finn is responsible for the heroin theft since he intends to corner the Paris drug market for himself.
+Sey connects Gobert to a recent heroin theft from Arabian prince Majeb Bin Faheem.
+However, his investigations are stymied by his superiors, who fear the impact on their careers since some gangsters involved were dirty cops working for Gobert.
+Additionally, it is revealed that Finn is responsible for the theft since he intends to corner the Paris drug market.